g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • When the Destination window pops up, just press `Enter` if you want the video to download in the same folder as the script.<br/>

+• The Destination HotKeys only work when the Destination editbox is not active/selected; or when the enture winow is active.<br/>

 • You can also press `Tab` once, Then `Space` once (to select the playlist option), `Tab` Three times, Then `Enter` once more for a faster playlist download workflow.<br/>

 • youtube-dl does require ffmpeg to be installed as an environment variable (like in the PATH variable) as far as I know; however you can run this script in the same folder as youtube-dl.exe without having to set the youtube-dl.exe folder to the PATH environment variable.<br/>~~and you might have to use the ForceMP4 mode if you dont setup ffmpeg in the PATH~~<br/>